Karavan

 The band was founded Asad Ahmed, former lead guitarist of Awaz, and bassist Sameer Ahmed.
 They were joined by drummer Allan Smith and vocalist Najam Sheraz.
 Karavan gained recognition for blending Eastern percussion and melodies with modern rock elements.

 History

 Formation and early years (1997–2000)

 Asad Ahmed started working on an untitled project with longtime friend and bassist Sameer Ahmed.
-In February 1997, after auditioning over fifty singers for their band, the duo picked Najam Sheraz, previously the lead vocalist of the band Wet Metal.
+In February 1997, after auditioning over fifty singers for their band, the duo approached Najam Sheraz, an already established mainstream solo artist.
+After listening to the tracks, he agreed to work on the album.
 Two months later, the trio made their national debut.
 Their first performance as a band, Karavan opened up for Nusrat Fateh Ali Khan at the Channel V concert.

 Then the band started working on their debut album.
 In November, the band released their debut album, Rakh Aas.
 The band's first video premiere was banned by Pakistan Television Corporation (PTV) due to the band sporting long hair and clothing deemed outlandish.
 By the end of the year, drummer Allan Smith marked his first appearance with the band.
 Their first single video, "Rakh Aas", passed the censor board and was aired on PTV.